 Clerk LeFevre played the open meeting training videos from the State for Council.

-Jeff Fisher commented on the public comment section of the training and asked Council if they would like to discuss the pedestrian path per his previous Public Comment.
+Keith Watts commented on the public comment section of the training and asked Council if they would like to discuss the pedestrian path per his previous Public Comment.
 Mayor Drain stated they would not discuss it that evening because there was too much on the agenda and she wanted to be able to discuss it when they had enough time to thoroughly discuss.

 Town Council job appointments Mayor Drain appointed Councilmember LeFevre to the cemetery, building, travel council, and the business bureau.
 She appointed Councilmember Ellis with EMT, Fire Council, and Roads.
 She appointed Councilmember Gardner enforcement, grounds and parks, and library.
 She appointed Councilmember Veranth Planning Commission, landfill, and the Arts Council.
 Mayor Drain was appointed the Garfield Planning and the Tree Board.